 The output action in the action set is executed last.
 If both an output action and a group action are specified in an action set, the output action is ignored and the group action takes precedence.
 If no output action and no group action were specified in an action set, the packet is dropped.
+If no group action is specified and the output action references an non-existent port, the packet is dropped.
 The execution of groups is recursive if the switch supports it; a group bucket may specify another group, in which case the execution of actions traverses all the groups specified by the group configuration.